TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserGroupTraverseOffice365"></a>
 # **graphUserGroupTraverseOffice365**
-> List&lt;GraphObjectWithPaths&gt; graphUserGroupTraverseOffice365(groupId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphUserGroupTraverseOffice365(groupId, contentType, accept, limit, skip, xOrgId)

 List the Office 365 instances bound to a User Group